 HummingBad proves cybercriminals and their methods of attack are becoming more sophisticated.
 Phone makers and antivirus companies have an increasingly challenging task of securing our phones, but taking common-sense precautions like the ones listed above should help you avoid falling victim.

-- Best Android apps 2016: download these apps now
+- Best antivirus for Android apps: download these apps now

 Get daily insight, inspiration and deals in your inbox